 Travelers can enjoy a game of golf accompanied by dramatic backdrops at each of the resorts.
 In addition, the Sierra Star golf course is also the highest-elevation 18-hole course in the entire state.
 You can see a driving increase of up to 10% when playing at this altitude, according to some experts.

-This is it, the longest driving segment of your Highway 395 road trip.
+This is it, the longest driving segment of the drive from LA to Lake Tahoe.
 Follow the road up north for a little over 2 and a half hours, all the way until you reach the spectacular Lake Tahoe.
 The equally-amazing drive is perhaps the prettiest part of California’s stretch of Highway 395, too.

 Welcome to one of the most beautiful lakes in the West part of the US!
 There are so many great attractions and fantastic things to do in this part of Lake Tahoe, it’d be impossible to list them all.
 Nonetheless, these are our top picks.